Content is King, the saying goes. But is that for people or search engines? Who do you write for?

 So please do write for humans but ignore considering SEO, when you’re writing, at your peril.

-You can probably tell that, as an agency, we’re not just highly experienced in copywriting but truly passionate too.
+You can probably tell that, as a Berkshire, Surrey, and Hampshire SEO agency, we’re not just highly experienced in copywriting but truly passionate too.
 Just think about what that means if we write copy for you…